Non-NHS Services

 Why does it sometimes take my GP a long time to complete my form/letter?

+Please Note: All form/report/letter work can take up-to 28 days for completion.
 Time spent completing forms and preparing reports takes the GP away from the medical care of patients.
 GP’s have an increasing workload of paperwork and forms, however, caring for patients and other urgent administration will always take priority.

 I only need the GP’s signature – What’s the problem?